Howto program Hanoi statefree

 Then nActual increase with 1

-and continue forward until nActual
+and continue forward until nActual becomes n= (N^2)-1.

-So Lets start looking for some patterns.
+So Lets get to work and look for some patterns.

-We observe a pattern of repititious movements
+As nActual progressive increses with 1 We observe a pattern of repititious movements

 the 2 [x]'s under each colorblock suggests witch 2 poles